Jamal Agnew: Detroit Lions

 Agnew played in the 2017 NFLPA Collegiate Bowl.
-The Detroit Lions then selected Agnew in the fifth round (165th overall) of the 2017 NFL Draft.
+The Detroit Lions then selected Agnew in the fifth round (165th overall) of the 2017 NFL draft.
 Following 2008 draftee Josh Johnson, he became the second player in San Diego Torrero history to be drafted.
 On May 12, 2017, the Lions signed Agnew to a four-year, $2.65 million contract with a signing bonus of $258,364.

-In Week 2 on Monday Night Football, Agnew scored his first NFL touchdown on an 88-yard punt return in the fourth quarter in a 24–10 win over the New York Giants, earning him NFC Special Teams Player of the Week.
+In Week 2 on Monday Night Football, Agnew scored his first NFL touchdown on an 88-yard punt return in the fourth quarter in a 24–10 win over the New York Giants, earning him National Football Conference Special Teams Player of the Week.
 In Week 6, against the New Orleans Saints, he recorded a 74-yard punt return touchdown in the fourth quarter.
 In Week 8, against the Pittsburgh Steelers, he recorded his first NFL reception, a 12-yard catch.
 He finished the 2017 season with 29 punt returns for 447 net yards and two punt return touchdowns to go along with 11 kickoff returns for 196 net yards.
+He led the NFL in punt return yards and punt return touchdowns.
+He earned first team All-Pro honors.
+He was named to the Pro Football Writers of America All-Rookie Team.

 On October 15, 2018, Agnew was placed on injured reserve with a knee injury.
 He was activated off injured reserve on December 19, 2018.
 In six games, he had eight kickoff returns for 216 net yards and 12 punt returns for 57 net yards.

-In Week 3 of the 2019 season against the Philadelphia Eagles, Agnew returned a kick for a 100-yard touchdown in the 27-24 win.
+In Week 3 of the 2019 season against the Philadelphia Eagles, Agnew returned a kick for a 100-yard touchdown in the 27–24 win.
 In Week 16, against the Denver Broncos, he had a 64-yard punt return for a touchdown in the 27–17 loss.

 On May 26, 2020, it was announced that Agnew would transition from cornerback to full time wide receiver.
+In the 2020 season, he had 13 receptions for 89 yards while having 28 kickoff returns for 783 net yards and 14 punt returns for 178 net yards and one punt return touchdown.
+The touchdown came in Week 16 against the Tampa Bay Buccaneers in a 47–7 loss.